-All extra-galactic surveys, especially in the blue part of the galaxy spectral energy distributions (SEDs) are affected by extinction from Galactic foreground dust.
-We calculated the extinction correction for COSMOS source-list in a similar way to paper I and \citet{2021MNRAS.506..473P}.
-We use an extinction calibration together with a dust map to calculate the Galactic extinction of the UVW1 sources in the direction of the COSMOS field using \citet{1998ApJ...500..525S} and \citet{2011ApJ...737..103S}.
-For this study we find a value 0.09 magnitudes for Galactic extinction in UVW1.
-This corrections is added to the calculation of absolute magnitude for each source.
-The sample is made available as a supplementary table with the online version of the paper.
+We assume the correction for the whole field to be 0.097 mag and add it to the calculation of absolute magnitude for each source.
+The sample is made available as a supplementary table in the online version of the paper.
 The first five rows of the table are shown in Table \ref{tab:cat}.